MANOJ9902/Carebot-GenAI/README.md

 •	Utilize NLP techniques to understand and interpret user queries effectively.

 •	Implement sentiment analysis for empathetic responses.

 **2. Machine Learning Models:**

-•	Train machine learning models to improve the accuracy of medical information provided.
+•	Train machine learning models to improve the accuracy of medical information provided .
 •	Incorporate user feedback to continuously enhance the chatbot's capabilities.